 - CAN-SPAM compliance – When conducting an email survey, it is important to be CAN-SPAM compliant.
 There are a few points to keep in mind to avoid being tagged as spam.
 Pointers such as valid “from” name, “reply to” email id, phone number, address and any other information that provides identity should be covered in the email survey.

-Popular Email Survey Examples
+Popular Online Survey Email Examples

 - Customer surveys – Customer surveys are one of the most frequently used surveys around the globe.
 These surveys enable organizations to collect in-depth data about their customers.
-Using these surveys, important business parameters such as customer satisfaction, customer effort, net promoter score, can be measured.
+Using these surveys, important business parameters such as customer satisfaction, customer effort, and net promoter score can be measured.
 Some of the most frequently used customer surveys are business surveys and customer satisfaction surveys.

 - Community surveys – Community surveys are surveys targeted to a specific community.
 These surveys enable data collection from a specific group of people about a common topic.
-Some examples of community surveys can be media accountability survey, profile survey, relationship survey, etc.
+Some examples of community surveys can be media accountability survey, profile survey, relationship survey, and more.

 Advantages of email surveys